autoplot/documentation/javadoc/org/autoplot/JythonUtil.md

-# org.autoplot.JythonUtilUtilities for Jython functions, such as a standard way to initialize
+# org.autoplot.JythonUtil

- an interpreter and invoke a script asynchronously.
+Utilities for Jython functions, such as a standard way to initialize an interpreter and invoke a script asynchronously.
 See also 1310.
  TODO: this needs review, since the autoplot.py was added to the imports.

-JythonUtil( )
+# JythonUtil( )

 ***